 We see patients with rosacea on a daily basis.
 It’s a condition that affects both men and women – although it’s more common in women, it tends to be more severe in men.
 Rosacea is a skin condition that usually affects middle-aged people – unfortunately, the causes are still unknown.
 Rosacea symptoms are associated with a tendency to flush, followed by persistent redness on the cheeks, chin, forehead and nose.
-Some people have rash on the central part of the face, often with inflamed red bumps, spots and visible blood vessels.
-The skin often becomes sensitive, and can cause burning, itching, swelling and dryness.
+Some people have a rash on the central part of the face, often with inflamed red bumps, spots and visible blood vessels.
+The skin often becomes sensitive and can cause burning, itching, swelling and dryness.
 The condition tends to relapse, so sufferers will have times when symptoms are more severe than others.

 As yet, there is no cure, but rosacea is a controllable condition.